paul-hammant/tbd/content/game-changers/index.md

 ## Github's entire platform - 2008 onwards

 Github was launched as a portal on February 8, 2008, and feature have been added steadily ever since.
-The initial version contained forks, which was a formal way of expressing the directionality of related DVCS repos, and empowering a forgiveness model for unsolicited changes to code (as opposed to a permission model that preceded it for other portals).
+The initial version contained forks, which was a formal way of expressing the directionality of related DVCS repositories, and promoting a forgiveness model for unsolicited changes to code (as opposed to the permission model that preceded it for other portals).

 ### Pull Requests (2008)